imransom29/communication-aggregator/PROJECT_SUMMARY.md

 ## Overview

-A production-ready microservices-based backend system for intelligent message routing across multiple communication channels (Email, SMS, WhatsApp).
+A microservices-based backend system for intelligent message routing across multiple communication channels (Email, SMS, WhatsApp).
 Built with Node.js, TypeScript, RabbitMQ, and Elasticsearch.

 ## What Has Been Implemented